-Beginning in School Year (SY) 2022-23, California will become the first state to implement a statewide Universal Meals Program for school children.
 California's Universal Meals Program (Universal Meals) is designed to build on the foundations of the federal National School Lunch Program (NSLP) and School Breakfast Program (SBP).
 As a result of the program hot and cold breakfasts and lunches are available from the San Elijo Middle School Cafeteria free of charge for this school year.

 Prices for snacks and additional items are posted outside the cafeteria/kiosks and on the school website.

-This school year, there are two lunch periods during the school day.
+There are two lunch periods during the school day.
 Lunch tables are the designated eating areas.
 Students may not take food to any other part of the campus.
 There are adult supervisors on campus whose job is to help make the lunch area a pleasant place to be and to protect the rights of all students.
 Students are expected to pick up after themselves in the lunch area.

-Students who wish to be boisterous, loud or play with athletic equipment may go to the courts/upper fields during their lunch period; however, they may not interfere with PE classes in session.
+Students who play with athletic equipment may go to the courts/upper fields during their lunch period; however, they may not interfere with PE classes in session.
 The accessible play areas will vary depending on changing PE activities.
 Students must stay away from classrooms and may not be loud or inconsiderate of classes in session during their lunch period.